ccz181078/Coq-BB5/readme.md

 The searching of the weighted DFA is not implemented.
 DFAs for 17 TMs are listed in `tm_WA`.

+## Translate

+This module translates theorems of nonhalt from the proof in BusyCoq/verify.

 ## TNF_Node

 An TNF_Node records a TM in Tree Normal Form(TNF), and may be replaced with its succesors(update the visited halt transition to non-halt transition) if the TM halts or remove from the search queue if the TM doesn't halt.